covcom/205CDE/10 Document Object Model/README.md

 Notice the two different ways the functions are called by the event handler on line 5 and line 6.
 Can you understand the different syntax used?

-There is one bug in the script, can you identify what this is?

 ### Check your understanding

 1. There is currently an event handler called onkeypress attached to the email field.
 Substitute the following events and verify they do what you expect: